shreyas-sha3/whytui/README.md

 [oneliner for cmd as administrator]

 ## Usage
-- Enter `/` To search a song
+- Press `/` and type to search for a song
-- Type the index to play that song
+- Type the song’s number to start playing it
-- Hold Shift while typing the number to add that song to queue
+- Hold Shift while typing the number to add it to the queue instead of playing

 | Keybind       | Action                                |
 |---------------|----------------------------------------|